-Refer to Figure 1 for component identification.
+Refer to Figure 1 and 1A for component identification.

-- 1. If the actuator lower cover (B32) has been removed from the valve adaptor, replace it and tighten the valve adaptor fasteners as shown in Table A. - 2.
-Place the valve in the closed position for a spring-to-close actuator or in the open position for a spring-to-open actuator. - 3.
+- 1. Place the valve in the closed position for a spring-to-close actuator, or in the open position for a spring-to-open actuator. - 2.
 Select the desired mounting orientation for mounting the actuator on the valve.
-Refer to limitations in the "Changing Actuator Mounting Position on Valve" section of this instruction. - 4.
-Fasten the actuator to the bottom cover (B32) with the four 1/2"-13 mounting screws (B35) and lockwashers (B36).
-Tighten the screws as shown in Table A. - 5.
+Refer to limitations in the Changing Actuator Mounting Position on Valve section. - 3.
+Fasten the actuator to the valve adapter with the four mounting screws and lockwashers (P4 and P5).
+Tighten the screws as shown in Table A. - 4.
 Align the shaft hole in the link arm (B6) with the valve shaft and slide the link arm onto the shaft.